-Retail has always been trend-driven and fast-paced, but the past few years have been tumultuous, to say the least.
-Now, after a global pandemic, surging e-commerce rates, followed by a swing back to in-store shopping, retailers are facing historically high inflation rates.
+Retail has always been trend-driven and fast-paced, but the past few years have been more tumultuous than ever.
+After a global pandemic, a surge in e-commerce, and a subsequent swing back to in-store shopping, retailers are facing historically high inflation rates.

 Here are the 2023 retail trends that merchants and retailers need to know…

-For retailers, this means offering more shipping options in 2023, from standard shipping to express and same-day delivery options, as well as click-and-collect if possible.
-(Australia Post’s e-commerce Industry Report for 2022 found that demand for click-and-collect had grown by 13.6 per cent across the year.)
+For retailers, this means offering more shipping options, from standard shipping to express and same-day delivery options, as well as buy online, pick up in-store if possible.

-While physical stores took a major hit during the height of COVID-19, the scales are beginning to equalise as consumers return in store to shop.
-The net effect – a hybrid of online and in-store purchasing – has been dubbed ‘bricks and clicks’ by Australia Post’s CEO Paul Graham.
+While physical stores took a major hit during the height of COVID-19, the scales are beginning to equalize as consumers return in store to shop.
+The net effect - a hybrid of online and in-store purchasing.

-But while in-store shopping may have returned, it’s evolving too.
-Ana Piteira, the founder of Reliquia Jewellery and Blanca, opened a store in Sydney’s Bondi Junction two years ago and says she view her brick-and-mortar presence as “an extension of our online presence,” she continues: “It’s not only about the sales that you’re generating; it’s about having a showroom for your product where people can go and see, touch and feel the range.”
+But while in-store shopping may have returned, it's evolving too.
+Ana Piteira, the founder of Reliquia Jewellery and Blanca, opened a store two years ago and says she views her brick-and-mortar presence as "an extension of our online presence."
+She continues, "It's not only about the sales that you're generating; it's about having a showroom for your product where people can go and see, touch and feel the range."